giampierosalvi/SynfaceSpeechRecognizer/README.md

 # SynfaceSpeechRecognizer
-Speech recognizer for the Synface project
+Speech recognizer for the Synface project.
+The recognizer uses recurrent neural networks (RNNs) to classify speech into phonetic classes.
+Special care has been put to ensure real-time processing and especially **low latency**.

-## Main publications
+### Main publications
 **Dynamic behaviour of connectionist speech recognition with strong latency constraints**
 *Giampiero Salvi*
 Speech Communication, 48(7), 802-818